Elaine Marie (Peterson) Stuart

 May 29, 1930—Dec.
 10, 2022

+Elaine was a member of the St. Paul the Apostle Catholic Church.
+Elaine also volunteered for several originations including the food bank and EAA with her husband, Roy.
+Elaine’s hobbies included reading, crossword puzzles, counted cross-stitch, gardening, ice skating, antiquing and refinishing furniture.
+She also volunteered as an assistant Girl Scout leader and cookie manager for her daughter’s troop.

+She treasured time with her family and will be dearly missed by her children: Teri (Keith) Wegmann, Karen Stuart Fonda; her grandchildren: Jennifer (James) Gabb, Brittany Wegmann, Jeffery Fonda, Alison Elaine Fonda; brother, Ronald Petersonl; nieces, nephews, other relatives and dear friends.
+In addition to her parents, she was preceded in death by her loving husband of 64 Years, Roy K. Stuart; her son, Jeffery Franklin Stuart; her brother, Melvin Peterson and two sisters-in-law.

 Funeral services will be held Tuesday, January 3, 2023, 11:00 a.m. at the funeral home.
 Relatives and friends may meet with the family Tuesday at the funeral home from 10:00 AM until time of service.
 Private interment will be held at West Lawn Memorial Park.
-Please see Sunday’s Journal for a full obituary.
+Memorials to Ray Hickey Hospice House of Vancouver, Washington have been suggested.

+A very special thank you to Elaine’s registered nurse, Marisa, certified nurse assistant, Alex and all the other hospice staff for their loving and compassionate care.

 MARESH-MEREDITH AND ACKLAM FUNERAL HOME AND CREMATORY